jmuganga54/The-Modern-Javascript/02 Setting up Your Machine/README.md

 * Babel ES6/ES7: So we're supporting more recent version of the syntax.

 ### Installing Node.js
-As I mentioned in the introduction to the course one of the great things about javascript is that its a universal language so once you know it and you can use it in a lot of different places I can use javascript in the browser, on a server, I can use it to make mobile application or I can program a virtual reality headset.Whatever you want to do.You can probably do with javascript.Well it means that we need to install at least one of those.
+As I mentioned in the introduction to the course one of the great things about javascript, is that its a universal language so once you know it and you can use it in a lot of different places, I can use javascript in the browser, on a server, I can use it to make mobile application or I can program a virtual reality headset.Whatever you want to do.You can probably do with javascript.Well it means that we need to install at least one of those.

 We need a way to execute javascript code and to do that.For now we're going to be using `nodejs`.
-Node js is typically used to execute javascript to create a server to create a backend for a mobile app or Web site.That is not what we're going to use if for.We just going to use node to execute basic javascript scripts.We're not going to be expoloring any nodes specific features.
+Node js is typically used to execute javascript to create a server to create a backend for a mobile app or Web site.That is not what we're going to use if for.We just going to use node to execute basic javascript scripts.We're not going to be exploring any nodes specific features.

 Don't worry we are going to tie our javascript files into the browser a bit later in the course but that's more complex process which requires us to set up HTML a web server and few other things.For now as we're just trying to learn the basics that would be a distraction.So we're going to stick with node as a really easy way to run javascript from our computer.